๐Ÿ“‘History and Principles of Journalism

 • Transformed the New York World into a circulation giant through investigative reporting on corruption alongside sensational crime coverage and bold illustrations

-• Established the Pulitzer Prizes (1917)—creating lasting standards for journalistic excellence that still define quality reporting today
+• Endowed the Pulitzer Prizes (established 1917), creating lasting standards for journalistic excellence that still define quality reporting today

-• Embodied journalism's central tension: his paper exposed genuine social injustices while also exploiting sensationalism for profit
+• Embodied journalism's central tension: his paper exposed genuine social injustices (sweatshop conditions, government corruption) while also exploiting sensationalism for profit

 William Randolph Hearst

-• Demonstrated journalism's political power through Spanish-American War coverage; his papers' inflammatory reporting ("Remember the Maine!") helped push the U.S. toward war
+• Demonstrated journalism's political power through Spanish-American War coverage.
+His papers' inflammatory reporting around the sinking of the USS Maine ("Remember the Maine!") helped push the U.S. toward war with Spain in 1898, though historians debate the exact degree of influence.

 The Objectivity Movement: Journalism as Public Trust